ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 These two are a little more tricky in that they happen more often than we’d like to think for private companies.

-Recalls occur when a product unintentionally creates harm, or even death.
+Recalls occur when a product unintentionally creates harm.
 An example here is [pathogens in mass-distributed eyedrops that caused illness, blindness, and death](https://arstechnica.com/health/2023/05/4th-death-in-eye-drop-outbreak-now-81-cases-14-blinded-and-4-lost-eyeballs/).

 A catastrophic outage is a instability introduced into a system that results in data being ruined.
 This can be a circumstance that:

 - Prevents data from being actively transmitted and stored,
-- Destroys previously stored data, and
+- Destroys previously stored data, or
 - A combination of both of the previous events.

 Companies are not incentivized to communicate the level of seriousness these two types of crisis necessitate.
 This is largely because: